ajaykgoenka/Selenium-Grid/README.md

-#### Introduction
-In general, a framework is a real or conceptual structure intended to serve as a support or guide for the building of something that expands the structure into something useful.

-###### Prior to knowing about the Hybrid Test Automation Framework, we should know about the existing frameworks.
-Generally we have,

- * **scale by distributing tests on several machines ( parallel execution ) **
- * **manage multiple environments from a central point, making it easy to run the tests against a vast combination of browsers / OS. **
- * **minimize the maintenance time for the grid by allowing you to implement custom hooks to leverage virtual infrastructure for instance. **

 #### Quick Start
 This example will show you how to start the Selenium 2 Hub, and register both a WebDriver node and a Selenium 1 RC legacy node.
 We’ll also show you how to call the grid from Java.
 The hub and nodes are shown here running on the same machine, but of course you can copy the selenium-server-standalone to multiple machines.